 With the recap over, it is time for bed.
 Good night everyone!

 My Muse is currently 11 years and 4.75 months old today.
-She is 3’5.5″ tall and she weighs 48 pounds.
-The height of a four-and-a-half-year old and the weight of a six-and-a-half-year old.
+She is 3’5.5″ tall and she weighs 33 pounds.
+The height and weight of a four-and-a-half-year old.

 Today’s high is going to be 87 degrees and the silver lining is getting this recap done.